Updating your request header

 FAQ

-A: Yes, both APIs will be available until the deprecation date to allow for a smooth transition. 📖 For full details, refer to our API documentation.
+Yes, both APIs will be available until the deprecation date to allow for a smooth transition.

 Summary of key changes